emmacadavra/creature-feature-drf-api/README.md

 ### Code and Content References

-- This project was created by following along with [**_Code Institute_**](https://codeinstitute.net/)'s 'Django REST Framework' course content and walkthrough, and as such will bear significant resemblence to it - in some case being identical.
+- This project was created by following along with [**_Code Institute_**](https://codeinstitute.net/)'s 'Django REST Framework' course content and walkthrough, and as such will bear significant resemblance to it - in some cases being identical.
 As well as many instances of my code coming from those lessons, I have also used the default profile image and default post images provided by them.
 I am extremely grateful to the course providers for their instruction on how to create a Django REST API, and have made an effort where possible to create my own code (especially in the case of Posts and Reactions, and also with LikeComments), and have used newer versions of the technologies where possible, but ultimately the structure of this API is thanks to the code they have taught.
-- The currently unused code in the Post model relating to published status, and the use of Django Model Managers, is thanks to [**_Very Academy_**](https://www.youtube.com/@veryacademy), whose [**_Learn Django Rest Framework YouTube series_**](https://www.youtube.com/watch?v=soxd_xdHR0o&list=PLOLrQ9Pn6caw0PjVwymNc64NkUNbZlhFw&index=2&t=5684s) was extremely interesting and helpful throughout my learing proces.
+- The currently unused code in the Post model relating to published status, and the use of Django Model Managers, is thanks to [**_Very Academy_**](https://www.youtube.com/@veryacademy), whose [**_Learn Django Rest Framework YouTube series_**](https://www.youtube.com/watch?v=soxd_xdHR0o&list=PLOLrQ9Pn6caw0PjVwymNc64NkUNbZlhFw&index=2&t=5684s) was extremely interesting and helpful throughout my learning process.